AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ## Next steps

-For advanced configuration and use cases, see:
+Explore the following resources for advanced configuration and governance practices:

 - [Audience activation workflow documentation](#)
 - [Measurement use cases](#)